SumoLogic/sumologic-documentation/docs/contributing/templates/partner-app.md

 {@import ../../reuse/filter-dashboards.md}

     ### Dashboard 1

     \Descriptions of each app dashboard.\
-\This section has dashboard description, use cases, and screenshot for each dashboard\
+    \This section has dashboard description, use cases, and screenshot for each dashboard.\

     The Overview Dashboard provides a quick snapshot of ....

     Use this dashboard to:
         - \use-case-1\
         - \use-case-2\

     ### Dashboard 2

     View stats and metrics related to ...

     Use this dashboard to:
         - \use-case-1\
         - \use-case-2\

 ## Support

-\This application has been developed and is supported by {app-owner-name}.
-In case of any technical queries, contact support at **support contact**.\
+This application has been developed and is supported by {app-owner-name}.
+In case of any technical queries, contact support at `support contact`.